 Fortunately, you can easily avoid these problems.
 By keeping your battery charged, you won’t have to pay for someone to come help get your car started.
 You’ll also significantly prolong the life expectancy of your battery, thereby saving you from having to buy a replacement too soon.
 An electronically controlled and temperature compensated charging cycle eliminates the possibility of overcharging and harming the battery.
-An onboard battery charger is also an excellent way to maintain batteries in vehicles which are unused or in storage for long periods.
+An onboard battery charger is also an excellent way to maintain batteries in vehicles that are unused or in storage for long periods.

 3. It protects your settings.

 If your battery becomes completely drained, it can no longer supply any power to the car’s electrical system.
 That usually causes it to reset, wiping out all your settings and preferences.
 So after you’ve gotten your vehicle started and driven around for a while, you’ll still have to spend some time setting up things the way you want them.
 By having a charger in your car, you’ll never have to worry about that ever again.

 4. It reduces fuel consumption and harmful emissions.